Staff

 Joshua Morris

-Josh loves life.
+Josh (he/him) loves life.
 From deep-sea isopods to turkey vultures and every living thing in between.
 Josh started birding in 2017 and admits he still has a hard time with gulls, swallows, warblers, finches, woodpeckers, sparrows, shorebirds, and seabirds.
 He feels pretty good about ducks.
-Josh is delighted to be part of the Birds Connect Seattle community, where he coordinates Seattle’s Urban Bird Treaty City Coalition, is a member of the Capitol Hill EcoDistrict Steering Committee, and serves on Seattle’s Urban Forestry Commission.
+Josh is delighted to be part of the Birds Connect Seattle community, where he coordinates Seattle’s Urban Bird Treaty City Coalition, is a member of the Capitol Hill EcoDistrict Steering Committee, and served on Seattle’s Urban Forestry Commission for six years.
 His professional background is varied.
 He’s been a project scientist, a high-school chemistry teacher, a legal assistant, and, for one curious month, a chocolate vendor on Monterey’s Cannery Row.
 He holds a master’s degree in International Environmental Policy and is a certified naturalist.

 ASK ME ABOUT: urban forestry and tree protection, preventing bird-window collisions, reducing pesticide use, enhancing/protecting urban habitats, and advocating for cities where people and birds thrive.